-The Chief Executive Officer and Chief Financial Officer and Executive Director aim to communicate with shareholders, both private and institutional, on a regular basis through individual and group investor meetings, roadshows and regular RNS announcements.
+The Chief Executive Officer and Chief Financial Officer aim to communicate with shareholders, both private and institutional, on a regular basis through individual and group investor meetings, roadshows and regular RNS announcements.
 They are primarily responsible for shareholder liaison.
 Investor views will be formally reported back to the Board.
 Contact details for shareholder communication can be found in the Investor Relations section of the Company website.

 The Board encourages all shareholders to attend its Annual General Meeting, and understands its importance in allowing shareholders to have open and direct dialogue with the management of the Company.